iamhwkchn/analysis_dckdb/readme.md

 ## Dataset Description

-The dataset was generated using the Faker library in Python and consists of three tables: transactions, users, and products.
+The dataset was generated using the Faker library in Python utilizing parallel processing for data gen and consists of three tables: transactions, users, and products.
 The transaction table contains 100 million rows with 6 attributes, the users table contains 10 million rows with 7 attributes , and the products table contains 200,000 rows with 4 attributes.
 The dataset was structured with the transaction table as the aggregation table and users and products as dimension tables.
 You can find the final parqet file in this link: [fake_data_parquet](https://uofwaterloo-my.sharepoint.com/:f:/r/personal/s36sivar_uwaterloo_ca/Documents/fake_data_transactions?csf=1&web=1&e=fq62cJ)

 ## Database Schema